onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

            (because EMS has lost contact with the device again).
 The same eventId is used for all 4 of those Fault events.

-      iii.
-The startEpochMicrosec value for each Fault event is the timestamp for when that event is generated, not when the fault first occurred.
+      *    The startEpochMicrosec value for each Fault event is the timestamp for when that event is generated, not when the fault first occurred.
 So all 4 of the Fault events in the previous bullet point would have a different timestamp.

-      iv.  lastEpochMicrosec indicates the current event time.
+      *    lastEpochMicrosec indicates the current event time.

-      v.
-The sequence number for each Fault event is currently set to 0 on a raise and 1 on a clear.
+      *    The sequence number for each Fault event is currently set to 0 on a raise and 1 on a clear.
 We could change that so that each Fault event is given a new monotonically increasing sequence number whether it is a raise or a clear if that is helpful (which is reset to 0 if the VM restarts) but they won’t be consecutive.

+      *    Normally, a clear is expected for each fault to be sent from a network function.
+However a few fault notification types will never be re-raised or cleared.
+In this case, general rules for VES events shall be followed with a new eventId for each event and sequence number set to 0.

    .. image:: Use-Case-2.png